travis-ci/docs-travis-ci-com/user/deployment/surge.md

 ### Generated content

-You must ask Travis to keep the generated files instead of resetting the repo before deploy:
+If you are generating files for deploy you must tell the `deploy` step to keep your changes:

 ```yaml
 deploy: